Has a Death Occurred? We Are Available 24/7 (920) 541-7111 Live Chat

 She is survived by her family: brothers William (Marge Blasing) Rupprecht of Jefferson Junction, Joseph (Donna) Rupprecht of Monroe, Lawrence (Mary) Rupprecht, Raymond (Cheryl) Rupprecht, Robert (Nancy) Rupprecht all of Jefferson and sister Catherine Griffin of Jefferson, also the Sisters of St. Francis of Assisi with whom she shared life for 76 years; many nieces, nephews, other relatives, and many friends.
 She was preceded in death by her parents; her sisters Margaret Wendt, Helen Jacobson, and infant sister Mary Ann Rupprecht; brothers-in-law Herbert Wendt, Robert Griffin, and LeRoy Jacobson; and a niece, Jane Mulcahy.

 Mass of Christian Burial will be held at 11:30 a.m. on Wednesday, August 14, 2019, at St. John the Baptist Catholic Church with the Rev. Thomas Coyle officiating.
 Burial will follow in the Parish cemetery.
 Rosary will be recited on Wednesday at 9:15 a.m. followed by visitation at the church on Wednesday from 9:30 a.m. until the time of service.
 In lieu of flowers, contributions to the Sisters of St. Francis of Assisi Memorial Fund (3221 S. Lake Dr., Saint Francis WI 53235) would be appreciated.

 Visit www.schneidermichaelisfuneralhome.com to leave condolence or light a candle in her memory.

-To send flowers to the family of Sister Mary Celestine Rupprecht, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Sister Mary Celestine Rupprecht, please visit Tribute Store